vinipachecov/react-Redux-Mobile-BR/Calculator/README.md

 1. Scan the QR code with your mobile device in the Expo App
 2. Press 'a' once the packager has loaded the dependency graph to run in a simulator

+# App Structure

+The app Structure is based in this architecture:

 ![alt text](https://github.com/vinipachecov/react-Redux-Mobile-BR/blob/master/Calculator/res/app%20tree.png)